Dialpad LogoDialpad Logo Icon

 Share

-Let’s face it.
+Let's face it.
 Customers are well aware that they deserve exceptional service—and if your business offers anything less...well, prepare to wave goodbye to their money.
+In fact, 73% of consumers say CX is the number one thing they consider when they’re deciding whether to buy from a company.

 Thing is, receiving poor service from a call center is an all-too-common complaint.
-(And tech-savvy customers aren’t shy about sharing their negative comments on social media.)
-Even call centers with a great customer support reputation can’t afford to be complacent.
+(And tech-savvy customers aren't shy about sharing their negative comments on social media.)

 Managing five call centers and more agents than I can count, I'm deep in the trenches of contact center management every day.
 And in this post, I'll walk you through what's involved in quality assurance, and specific ways in which you can use a contact center solution to put it into practice.